Men not as healthy as women. They’re doing it to themselves.

 There is something men can do to combat their leading position for ill-health and death.
 Taking care of yourself can make a difference.
 Choosing to stop smoking, refrain from overuse of alcohol, have a personalized eating and exercise plan – all of these can help turnaround your risks.

 The men’s health wellness programs at Our Clinic may be able to help.
 An integrated team of healthcare professionals can develop an individualized program especially designed for you.
-Your program starts with an assessment with our Nurse Concierge who will review your current health and goals with you.
+Your program starts with an assessment with our Treatment Navigator who will review your current health and goals with you.
 Diet, exercise, clinical counselling and other therapies are combined to create an individualized program.
 Sexual health can also be addressed as part of the program.